lectron/kosmos/README.md

   I dedicated myself to cloud computing and passed my AWS Solutions Architect Certification exam in 2015.
 It helped construct my knowledge to build a simplier open source project that anyone can test, build, host their own network.

+## Parallel Space Partitioning:
+ In most MMORPG games like World of Warcraft or Minecraft, or Second Life, to scale and serve massive amount of concurrent players, parallel space partitioning needs to be applied.

+ Normally, space partitioning refers to the dividing of a game into multiple worlds, handled by each separated servers.

+ Minecraftly goes above and beyond that.
+We divide the game into multiple worlds as well, but assigned to each separated players, handled by any servers in the cluster.
+Luckily, the nature of the Minecraft as an open world game allows that to happen.

 ##Architecture
  Usually, in a traditional Minecraft server, player flow is like this: